 When you join a room

-This is my first comprehensive project on developing a Chrome Extension.
-Throughout the development of the project I got to learn a lot new things through trial and error.
-After hours of searching solutions on the internet, asking my mentors for help, I can confidently say that I have learned a lot and still got a lot to learn.
+This was my first hands experience working on a Chrome Extension and Socket.io framework.
+Throughout the development of the project, I got to learn a lot of new things through trial and error.
+After hours of searching for solutions on the internet and StackOverflow, and syncing up with my mentors for help, I can confidently say that I have learned a lot and still got a lot to learn.

-Lastly I would like to thank my mentors @rishipurwar1 and @KShivendu for guiding me and helping me out in critical situations where I got stuck with a bug I could not fix myself.
-Having such talented and knowledgeable mentors have inspired me to learn even more things and contribute to large, open source projects and prepare myself for events such as Google Summer of Code.
+Lastly, I would like to thank my mentors @chaitanyabisht. for guiding me and helping me out in critical situations where I got stuck with a bug I could not fix myself.
+Working with a such talented and knowledgeable mentor has inspired me to learn even more things and contribute to large, open-source projects and prepare myself for events such as Google Summer of Code and LFX Programs.